robertodoering/twitter_api/README.md

 To make the usage as comfortable as possible, this package provides interfaces for the various endpoints of the Twitter API.
-Documentation for each request is available as dart docs and each request's parameters can be controlled as named parameters.
+Documentation for each request is available as dart docs and each request's parameters can be changed as named parameters.

-The various data structures returned by Twitter are parsed into data models.
+The various data structures returned by Twitter are parsed into data models in an isolate.

 ## Example usage